- Pancreatic Cancer Overview

 How is pancreatic cancer staged?

 Patients with stage I and stage II cancers are thought to have local or "resectable" cancer (cancer that can be completely removed with an operation).
-Patients with stage III cancers have "locally advanced unresectable" disease.
+Patients with stage III cancers have "locally advanced, unresectable" disease.
 In this situation, the opportunity for cure has been lost but local treatments such as radiation remain options.
 In patients with stage IV pancreatic cancer, chemotherapy is most commonly recommended as a means of controlling the symptoms related to the cancer and extending life.
-Below, we will review common treatments for the three groups of pancreatic cancers (resectable, locally advanced unresectable, and metastatic pancreatic cancer.
+Below, we will review common treatments for the three groups of pancreatic cancers (resectable, locally advanced unresectable, and metastatic pancreatic cancer).

 What is the treatment for resectable pancreatic cancer?

 After patients recover from a Whipple procedure for pancreatic cancer, treatment to reduce the risk of the cancer returning is a standard recommendation.
-This treatment, referred to as "adjuvant therapy," has proven to lower the risk of recurrent cancer.
-Typically six months of chemotherapy is recommended, sometimes with radiation incorporated into the plan.
+This treatment, referred to as "adjuvant therapy (chemotherapy)," has proven to lower the risk of recurrent cancer.
+Typically 6 months of adjuvant chemotherapy is recommended, sometimes with radiation incorporated into the treatment plan.

 Unfortunately, only about 20 people out of 100 diagnosed with pancreatic cancer are found to have a tumor amenable to surgical resection.
 The rest have tumors that are too locally advanced to completely remove or have metastatic spread at the time of diagnosis.
-Even among patients who are amenable to surgery, only 20% live 5 years.
+Even among patients whose cancers are amenable to surgery, statistical data suggest that only 20% live 5 years.
 Most pancreatic cancer patients do not qualify for a pancreas transplant because of their advanced disease; most pancreas transplants are done in patients with diabetes that results from the removal of the endocrine portion of the pancreas.